 A graduate student from another campus desiring to take graduate courses in a transient status at AUM must have a document of good graduate standing from his or her home institution.
-The transient form is used by the AUM Office of Academic Affairs and Graduate Studies as the admitting document for one semester of transient work.
+The transient form is used by the AUM Registrar's Office as the admitting document for one semester of transient work.